-The Minnesota Department of Employment and Economic Development (DEED) now offers the Minnesota Small Business Loan Guarantee Program.
-This temporary program, established in response to the 2020 public health emergency, will help Minnesota lenders provide capital to small businesses in Minnesota affected by COVID-19.
-These loans can be used for a variety of purposes and can be subordinate to other financing.
-Allowable loan uses must be exclusively in Minnesota and include machinery or equipment purchases, maintenance, or repair; expenses related to moving into or within Minnesota; and working capital when the working capital is secured by fixed assets when possible.
+The Minnesota Small Business Loan Guarantee Program was a temporary program, established in response to the 2020 public health emergency, to help Minnesota lenders provide capital to small businesses in Minnesota affected by COVID-19.
+These loans could be used for a variety of purposes and could be subordinate to other financing.
+Allowable loan uses had to be exclusively in Minnesota and included machinery or equipment purchases, maintenance, or repair; expenses related to moving into or within Minnesota; and working capital when the working capital was secured by fixed assets when possible.

-The funds can only be provided to Minnesota businesses with fewer than the equivalent of 250 employees.
-The number of employees includes parent company and all locations.
-The program will provide an 80% guarantee up to a maximum of $200,000.
-A fee of .25% on the guarantee loan principal will be charged for each loan enrolled into the program.
+The funds could only be provided to Minnesota businesses with fewer than the equivalent of 250 employees.
+The number of employees included parent company and all locations.
+The program provided an 80% guarantee up to a maximum of $200,000.
+A fee of .25 percent on the guarantee loan principal was be charged for each loan enrolled into the program.

-All loans will be made by lenders enrolled in the program - no loans will come directly from DEED.
-The guarantee is provided to the lender to help mitigate risk, lending capital is not provided by the program.
-The lenders' ability to make loans is dependent on each lender's available capital.
-We are now accepting applications from lenders who would like to participate in the program.
+All loans were made by lenders enrolled in the program – no loans came directly from DEED.
+The guarantee was provided to the lender to help mitigate risk, lending capital was not provided by the program.
+The lenders’ ability to make loans was dependent on each lender’s available capital.